 Fraud and Corruption

-Fraud is a serious matter that affects both the council and the local area.
-Fraud within the public sector costs the taxpayer billions of pounds each year.
-We are committed to ensuring that fraud and corruption is reduced and the risk is minimized by operating a zero-tolerance culture of fraud corruption.
+We are committed to ensuring that fraud and corruption is reduced and the risk is minimised by operating a zero-tolerance culture of fraud corruption.

 Email firstname.lastname@example.org or call 01306 879284